Lucie Krell

 Apply for a birth certificate at the registry office

-Report child to the health insurance company
+Report child to health insurance company

-Apply for child benefit
+Apply for child benefits

 Apply for parental allowance